 Opt for a Phone Call Instead of a Text

-And, for the most sensitive asks, call rather than text or email, advises Rachel Jo Silver of Love Stories TV.
-"These are your best friends — pick up the phone and give them a ring.
+And, for the most sensitive tasks, call rather than text or email, advises Rachel Jo Silver of Love Stories TV.
+"These are your best friends—pick up the phone and give them a ring.
 You're much more likely to avoid miscommunications and misinterpretations that way," she says.
 Being direct and polite throughout the planning process will get you far with your friends, and it's usually a good idea to meet them halfway.
 If, for instance, you chose a bridesmaids' dress that nobody likes, acknowledge how they feel and offer to split the cost of it.
 Or if you're having four bridal showers and two are out of town, ask if they wouldn't mind attending the two that are local.

 Up the Fun Factor